whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 * [ ] Interact tab
 1. Select the "Interact" tab
 1. Confirm Jupyter environment is displayed in iframe
 1. Select "popout" icon.
 Confirm Jupyter is opened in new Tab

 * [ ] Files tab
 1. Select "Files" tab
 1. You should see a vertical navigation menu with three tabs: "Home", "External Data", and "Tale Workspace".

 * [ ] Metadata tab - Read Only Tale
-1. Launch the LIGO Tale
+1. View (not launch) the LIGO Tale
 1. Navigate to Run
 1. Select "Metadata" tab
 1. Confirm that metadata displays for current tale